 Isaiah 1:18 The Passion Translation

 ‘Though your sins stain you like scarlet, I will whiten them like bright, new-fallen snow!
 Even though they are deep red like crimson, they will be made white like wool!”’

 Later that afternoon, my girls and I were in our homeschool classroom finishing up a lesson, when my second daughter, asked me to play a song.
 It was called, “We all Bleed the Same” by Mandisa.
-(The lyrics are included in the appendix.)
 She had no idea that in two days that we were all going to the most prestigious, Black university in our state, nor did I know what the song was about.
 The song was all about the unity within cultures.
 I knew it was the third kiss.

-Later, a fourth kiss came as Dr. Woodburn texted me that Gladys Knights would be singing at a gala on Claflin that night.
+A fourth kiss came shortly after as Dr. Woodburn texted me that Gladys Knights would be singing at a gala on Claflin that night.
 As I googled her music and life, the most significant thing that stood out was the song, “That’s What Friends are For”.
 It was one of my favorite songs as a teenager, and the first song that I ever had remembered white and black singers performing together.

 During dinner, fear tried to grip me, as my heart started to race in a panic attack.
 I didn’t know why or how it even started, but it seemed like someone had grabbed me by the neck and squeezed.

 Immediately, I heard, “I have one more kiss for you.
 Lana has a word for you.”

 Directly, I went upstairs and checked my email, and sure enough there was the word.
 I settled down with my blanket draped across my legs to read it.
-As my eyes scanned the screen, my mouth hung open as the words that “fire will come out of the mouths of my prophets and the ancient gates will open, and the cry will be for awakening” jump out at me.
+As my eyes scanned the screen, my mouth hung open as the words “fire will come out of the mouths of my prophets and the ancient gates will open, and the cry will be for awakening” jump out at me.
 That’s exactly what this assignment was all about and exactly what I was getting ready to do.
-As soon as I finished reading the words, I was smacked in the stomach by an unseen force, and I rolled over on my side groaning on the bed.
+As soon as I finished reading the words, I was smacked in the stomach by the unseen force of the Holy Spirit, and I rolled over on my side groaning on the bed.
 It was so strong, that my oldest daughter came in to check on me to be sure that I was ok.

-A portion of the word from Lana Vawser:

-POSITIONED IN GREAT FAVOUR TO RELEASE HIS FIRE
+A portion of the word from Lana VawserPOSITIONED IN GREAT FAVOUR TO RELEASE HIS FIRE:

+A portion of the word released

+in November, 2018 from Lana Vawser

+(www.lanavawser.com)

 As God’s direction is followed in obedience and many step into these divine upgrades, the Lord showed me that the positioning in great favor will take place to release His fire.